telerik/winforms-docs/dock/architecture-and-features/using-the-dragdropservice.md

 ## Drag-and-drop Modes

-The service can operate in two modes: `Immediate` and `Preview`.
-The `Immediate` mode is the default one and it means that when a drag-and-drop operation is instantiated, the dragged window will be immediately detached from its current DockTabStrip and will become floating.
-On the contrary, in `Preview` mode the `DockWindow` will not be detached but rather a semi-translucent rectangle will be displayed, indicating the floating position it would take if the operation is committed.
+The service can operate in two modes: *Immediate* and *Preview*.
+The *Immediate* mode is the default one and it means that when a drag-and-drop operation is instantiated, the dragged window will be immediately detached from its current **DockTabStrip** and will become floating.
+On the contrary, in *Preview* mode the **DockWindow** will not be detached but rather a semi-translucent rectangle will be displayed, indicating the floating position it would take if the operation is committed.
 The major benefit of this new mode is that the operation is completely cancelable.
-The `Preview` mode is currently used by the framework at design-time.
+The *Preview* mode is currently used by the framework at design-time.

-You can switch between *Preview* and *Immediate* modes by setting the __DragDropMode__ property of RadDock:
+You can switch between *Preview* and *Immediate* modes by setting the __DragDropMode__ property of **RadDock**:

 #### Setting DragDropMode